Looking for Accelerated Spanish? We've rebranded!

 Éramos amigos y él y ella eran enemigos.

-For more practice with these sentences, and to make sure you’ve really nailed all these conjugations, check out the free materials at LCSPodcast.com/18.
+For more practice with these sentences, and to make sure you’ve really nailed all these conjugations, access the online flashcards for free here.

 Tomorrow we’re going to explore some creative ways that we can use Ser so that we can start expressing a lot more things entirely in Spanish!